Rajshahi silk: Types

-Among these varieties, Mulberry silk is the finest and is therefore the most valuable.
+Among these varieties, mulberry silk is the finest and is therefore the most valuable.

-Clothes like Saris made out of Rajshahi silk are highly popular all over Bangladesh.
+Clothes like saris made out of Rajshahi silk are highly popular all over Bangladesh.
 Rajshahi silk is also sold as fabric to designers and is available in different colours and designs.

 Significance

 In 2011 there were seven silk factories and the Bangladesh Sericulture Research and Training Institute in Rajshahi.
 Most of the silk of Bangladesh is produced by the region's sericulture.
 Approximately 100,000 people are directly or indirectly employed in this sector.
-Rajshahi Silk Industry and Factory Labourers' Union represent the workers in the silk industry.
+The Rajshahi Silk Industry and Factory Labourers' Union represent the workers in the silk industry.